 What does bulk billing mean?

-Bulk billing is a billing arrangement where a doctor bills Medicare directly for the full cost of your consultation.
+Bulk billing is a billing arrangement where a doctor bills Medicare directly for the full cost of your consultation and, in Services Australia's words, accepts "the Medicare benefit as full payment for the service".
 You do not pay anything.
 There is no gap fee, no out-of-pocket cost, and no claim to submit.

 For a consultation to be bulk billed, two things need to be true: